edendao/omniprotocol/README.md

 Interested in building with eden dao omniprotocol? **[Let's collaborate!](https://edendao.typeform.com/to/qrHGVQtx)**

-# Eden Dao OmniProtocol is Regenerative Omnichain Infrastructure
+# Eden Dao OmniProtocol is Public Goods Omnichain Infrastructure

-**Regenerative** in that the usage of the protocol supports the regenerative mission of Eden Dao.
+**Public Goods** in that the  the usage of the protocol supports the regenerative mission of Eden Dao.

 **Omnichain Infrastructure** in that it unlocks a new world of cross-chain possibilities, powered by LayerZero.